 However, it is possible that the berachot are considered a distinct obligation of the minyan, and must be recited by someone who counts toward it.
-Rav Yosef Karo, in his comments on Rambam ad loc, writes this to explain why minors and bondsmen may not recite the beracha.
-His argument would logically extend to women.
 Rav Shaul Yisraeli explicitly applies this argument to women, ruling that women may not recite sheva berachot (Responsa Chavat Binyamin II:80).

 Others, notably Rav Zalman Nechemya Goldberg (p.
 185) and Rav Yaakov Ariel, rule against women reciting sheva berachot for a different reason–because they view the matter as communal and raising questions of kevod ha-tzibbur, tzeniut, and maintaining accepted practice in these areas.
 Both of these authorities consider and reject the claim that these concerns are mitigated at a more intimate meal.

-In a communication to Deracheha, Rav Baruch Gigi, Rosh Yeshivat Har Etzion, recognized that an argument could be made to permit a woman reciting the berachot, but noted that he does not permit it in practice.
-This is a widely accepted approach to your question among halachic authorities.
+In a communication to Deracheha, Rav Baruch Gigi, Rosh Yeshivat Har Etzion, recognized that an argument could be made to permit a woman reciting the berachot, but noted that he does not personally permit it in practice.
+This is a common approach to your question among halachic authorities.

 (When a minyan is not present, the beracha of “asher bara” is still recited.
 According to Rav Goldberg and Rav David Auerbach (quoted by Rav Henkin ad loc), this beracha is connected to zimmun, and thus could be recited by a woman if a women’s zimmun is made at the conclusion of the meal, though Rav Goldberg does not seem to permit this in practice.)